george-hawkins/lighthouse-light-mk2/README.md

 Note: that 3.7V LiPo batteries are actually 4.2V when fully charged (see the [voltages page](https://learn.adafruit.com/li-ion-and-lipoly-batteries/voltages) of the Adafruit guide to LiPo batteries for more on the discharge profile of such batteries).

 TODO: is there 5V on Vbat when recharging the LiPo via USB?
 If so will this cause problems for recharging if the source is low amps, e.g. 500mA for a laptop USB port, or will it cause problems if the source is high amps, e.g. a 2A power adapter, i.e. enough to charge and drive the LED circuit at 5V (despite the limiting resistors being for just 4.2V)?
 This would be kind of stupid - it'd mean your circuit has to be 3.2V to 5V tolerant.

+**Important:** most breadboards are rated for about 1A at 5V - so this circuit is operating near to the limits of what a breadboard can handle.
+If you intend using this circuit over an extended period you should use something like an Adafruit [perma-proto board](https://www.adafruit.com/product/591) or a [perfboard](https://www.adafruit.com/product/2670) instead and solder things in place permanently.

 Pull-down resistors
 -------------------